dcunited001/dcunited001.github.io/_drafts/information-warfare.md

   - what story will history tell about me and all the people like me? what do you actually plan on doing?

-- as sociohierarchical territory shrinks, the number of people also shrinks who have influence over a proportionally greater amount of people
-  - this effectively magnifies their influence, while minimizing the number of people who need to be manipulated in order to have economic or political effect
-  - this effect where hierarchies shrivel up, giving a smaller number of nodes more power, does not play out globally at the same pace.
-    - like any other global/regional trend there are geographic dynamics, which present opportunity for those who can understand how to strategize over the rollout
-    - wherever this is happening, people around the world will face greater economic stresses directly correlated to automation
-  - when/as people start realizing this, they will continue to tear one another apart. this will drive narcissistic & sociopathic behavior in the workplace, in communities, etc.

 ### Why Should We Be Worried?

 - connect to the Communist Manifesto and describe how